 Since the 1990s, many programs have been underway to boost endangered species and restore some riverine habitat.
 Both wildlife and the environment have been impacted by water diversion and development such as dams.

 Since 2000, the Colorado River Basin also has experienced drought, which has included some of the driest conditions on record.
-Hoover Dam and Glen Canyon Dam have both helped the Colorado Basin weather the drought, though their combined water storage has declined by 50 percent.
+Hoover Dam and Glen Canyon Dam have both helped the Colorado River Basin weather the drought, though the combined water storage in the reservoirs they create has declined by more than 60 percent.
 The drought has led to tremendous disparity between high and low flows in the last decade.

 With these issues in mind, in 2012 the Bureau of Reclamation published the Colorado River Basin Water Supply and Demand Study to help provide a road map for the future.

 The study projected a wide range of potential long-term imbalances between supply and demand by 2060, with a median figure of 3.2 million acre-feet.
 The study noted that the amount of water available and the changes in demand during the next 50 years are “highly uncertain” and that the potential impacts of future climate change and variability “further contribute to these uncertainties.”

 In 2018, the Colorado River Basin Ten Tribes Partnership Tribal Water Study was released.
 That study described how tribes use their water, how future water development could occur and the potential effects of future tribal water development on the Colorado River system.
 The study identified challenges related to the use of tribal water and explored opportunities that provide a wide range of benefits to both Partnership Tribes and other water users.

 Another 2018 study, the U.S. Global Change Research Program’s Fourth National Climate Assessment, concluded that Earth’s climate is changing rapidly compared to the pace of natural variations that have occurred throughout its history, with greenhouse gas emissions largely the cause.